List of One Life to Live characters introduced in the 1990s: Nigel Bartholomew-Smythe

 In October 2006, David Vickers finds out that Asa once had an affair with David's mother, Emma Bradley, but Asa denies it.
 Later, David's brother Spencer Truman claims to be Asa's son, but a DNA test proves otherwise.
 A conversation between Asa and Nigel hints that there is more to the story.
 On August 16, 2007, Asa dies in his sleep and is found by Nigel.
-At the funeral on August 17, 2007 Nigel tells a returned Max Holden that Asa has another son: David Vickers.
+At the funeral on August 17, 2007, Nigel tells a returned Max Holden that Asa has another son: David Vickers.
 Max advises Nigel to wait to tell the rest of the family; meanwhile, an eavesdropping Alex Olanov seeks out David.
-Nigel inherits Asa's yacht and private island, but in his video will Asa announces the existence of his other son; Nigel is tasked to inform this son of his parentage "when the time is right."
+Nigel inherits Asa's yacht and private island, but in his video will & testament, Asa announces the existence of his other son.
+Nigel is tasked to inform this son of his parentage "when the time is right."
 Alex returns, married to an in-the-dark David, and blackmails Nigel with the facts of David's parentage.
 Not wanting the Buchanans to discover that con man David is one of them, Nigel gives his inheritance to Alex in exchange for her silence.
-Nigel has a cousin Neville who is the Buchanan mansion butler to the Buchanans living in London, England.
+Nigel has a cousin, Neville, who is the Buchanan mansion butler to the Buchanans living in London, England.
 Nigel later becomes a butler to Clint Buchanan, his wife Nora Buchanan, Clint's brother Bo Buchanan, and Bo and Nora's son Matthew Buchanan after Asa gives the Buchanan Mansion to Nora in his will.
 After Clint and Nora divorce in 2010, Nigel works solely for Clint after Clint wins ownership of the mansion from Nora in their divorce settlement.
-After Clint has a heart attack in the spring of 2011 and is blackmailed for a piece of his fortune and the deed to the Buchanan Mansion in exchange for committing his mentally ill daughter Jessica Buchanan to St. Anne's by her then husband and con artist Cutter Wentworth, Clint loses ownership of the mansion to Cutter, and Nigel then works as Cutter's butler, along with his house guests Vimal Patel and his wife Rama Patel.
+In the spring of 2011, Clint has a heart attack.
+After, he is blackmailed by his mentally ill daughter Jessica Buchanan's then husband and con artist Cutter Wentworth.
+Cutter demands a piece of Clint's fortune and the deed to the Buchanan Mansion in exchange for committing Jessica to St. Anne's.
+As a result, Clint loses ownership of the mansion to Cutter, and Nigel then works as Cutter's butler, along with his house guests Vimal Patel and his wife Rama Patel.
 Cutter later loses ownership of the mansion when Rex Balsom blackmails his estranged father Clint for the entire Buchanan fortune and the mansion in exchange for Clint to get the heart of Rex's dead fiancée Gigi Morasco.
 Clint then enlists Nigel to evict Cutter, Vimal, and Rama out of the mansion on June 28, 2011.
-However, on July 8, 2011, Rex fires Nigel as the mansion's butler because he can't trust Nigel because of his friendship with Clint.
+On July 8, 2011, Rex fires Nigel as the mansion's butler, citing he can't trust Nigel because of his friendship with Clint.
 Nigel is later hired by Clint to be his butler/confidante when he is placed under house arrest at Llanfair.